mohbay95/Data_551_Project/README.md

-# Breast Cancer analysis Dashboard

-Description of the App & Sketch
+#Description of the App & Sketch

-High-Level Description
+## High-Level Description

 Our interactive dashboard will provide an intuitive and user-friendly interface for exploring the dataset.
 The key functionalities of the app will include:

-Data Overview Panel: A summary of the dataset, including basic statistics and a data table.
+## - Data Overview Panel:

+ A summary of the dataset, including basic statistics and a data table.

-Feature Exploration Panel: Users can select features and visualize their distributions using histograms, scatter plots, and box plots.
+## - Feature Exploration Panel:

+ Users can select features and visualize their distributions using histograms, scatter plots, and box plots.

+## - Correlation Heatmap:

-Correlation Heatmap: A heatmap displaying feature correlations to identify relationships between different variables.
+ A heatmap displaying feature correlations to identify relationships between different variables.

-Classification Model Visualization: A section that presents the results of a predictive model (e.g., logistic regression or random forest) to help users understand feature importance.
+## - Classification Model Visualization:

+ A section that presents the results of a predictive model (e.g., logistic regression or random forest) to help users understand feature importance.

+## - Interactive Controls:

-Interactive Controls: Dropdowns, sliders, and checkboxes to filter and customize visualizations.
+ Dropdowns, sliders, and checkboxes to filter and customize visualizations.

 Sketch